-The winner of the 2018 e-Learning Excellence Awards was the initiative Transforming Professional Learning with Mobile Technologies by Kevin Burden, University of Hull, UK, Matthew Kearney and Sandy Schuck, University of Technology Sydney, Australia.
-You can read her case history and the other finalists in the 2018 Anthology of Case Histories, available from www.academic-bookshop.com
+The winner of the 2019 e-Learning Excellence Awards was the initiative Transforming Professional Learning with Mobile Technologies by Kevin Burden, University of Hull, UK, Matthew Kearney and Sandy Schuck, University of Technology Sydney, Australia.
+You can read the case history and the other finalists in the 2019 Anthology of Case Histories, available from www.academic-bookshop.com

 To enter the competition this year we ask you in the first instance to submit an abstract of 300 words describing your initiative.
 If your proposal is suitable you will be invited to submit a full case history of no more than 3000 words which will be considered as an entry to the competition.
 A panel of international adjudicators will evaluate the case histories.

 When preparing your abstract, keep in mind that full case histories will be structured around the following headings: